Import modules

 d_layer = 30e-9 # Magnetic layer thickness [m]

-material = SWT.NiFe # Material (from toolkit)
+material = SWT.NiFe # Material (from built-ins)

 Nf_common = 51 # Number of frequency points for Bloch function